 The balance sheet form is prepared in accordance with the CNB Decision on the Structure and Content of Annual Financial Statements for Banks.

-The following tables provide reconciliation between statutory financial statements and supplementary schedules for CNB.
+Balance sheet reconciliation as at 31 December 2014 The following tables provide reconciliation between statutory financial statements and supplementary schedules for CNB.